MyNameIsCarsten/beatstars-upload/README.md

 shorts_path = fr"D:\Dropbox\Youtube Uploads\Shorts\{tags[0]} - {name} - Short.mp4"
 ```
 ## Tag generator
-I have created an excel file (not part of this project) that I use for creating the YouTube text and tags.
+I have created an Excel file (not part of this project) that I use for creating the YouTube text and tags.
-The "tag_generator.py" module inserts the beat title and 2 of the 3 artist names into this excel.
+The "tag_generator.py" module inserts the beat title and 2 of the 3 artist names into this Excel.
 You can comment out this function in "main.py".